 These Goose Fat Roast Potatoes are seriously crunchy on the outside & light and fluffy on the inside.
 Follow these foolproof tips for perfect roast potatoes! – Hungry now?
 Jump to Recipe

 Well folks, I would say it’s that time of year, but quite frankly roast potatoes are a staple in this household no matter the season.
 Sunday lunch, midweek dinners and late night feasts, roast potatoes always have a place in my kitchen.

-You know, I’ve been making this recipe for longer than I care to think about.
+I’ve been making this recipe for longer than I care to think about.
 It’s like my signature go-to potato dish that never ever fails me.
-Guest love ’em every single time.
+Guests love ’em every single time.
 Which also means that after starting a food blog I’ve kinda got to give away the secrets, right?

 Alongside the obvious inclusion of goose fat, I have gathered together 5 quick top tips for creating the perfect roast potato.
 Follow these steps and you’ll have show-stopping roast potatoes every single time!

 You want to choose a big starchy potato such as a Maris Piper or Russet.
 Peel your potatoes and chop into small-medium evenly sized chunks.
 Large sized potatoes are far more difficult to get crunchy but still fluffy.
 It’s also important to make sure the I usually put them in the dish I’m planning on using before hand just to check how well they’re going to fit.
 A dress rehearsal if you will.

 When parboiling potatoes always start with cold water.
 Chucking straight in boiling water with cook them unevenly with the center still hard.
 Add in a pinch of salt to season and boil until you can just about slice with a knife and the outside begins to flake.

 3. Rough up the edges